Gavin-Bowers/ILC-2023/CS50 Assignment 2.md

 ## Of the below HTTP status codes, which most likely suggests that a distributed denial of service (DDoS) attack may be occurring?

 ![](https://lh7-us.googleusercontent.com/aItPyOkBWr9G1rmlCbX6UytyrfUG8fcG-5I5RYsNyuEtvHSAiV7EJegSlxv_q43BzJnFVH18KR2deVJ-HdipRG5PiLdeOEYxK0EXWdg8JJLZ7zYKPFqPKRhIqFhehlkCspT1-nsUqY0o4b_j869VrRc)

-## How did you find the difficulty of this assignment?

-2 / 5